 The calm, warm waters around Caye Caulker make it a perfect place to test your balance by paddling around the island.
 You don’t have to be an expert to have a blast; we would know!
-We rented boards for two hours from Contour Ocean Ventures for just under $20 a person.
-They also offer surfing, windsurfing, and various tours there.
+We rented boards for two hours from Contour Ocean Ventures (which doesn’t seem to be operating anymore) for just under $20 a person.
+There are other rental companies on the island too, some of which also offer surfing, windsurfing, and various tours there.

 We set off on the east side of the island and paddled through The Split to the backside where the water was calmer.
 It was the perfect spot to hang out in the shallow, warm water.
 When it was time to go back, we just walked our boards from the backside of the island back to the shop.

 2. Snorkeling Trip

 This day consisted of manatees, rum drinking, jumping off boats, and swimming with sharks and other fascinating sea creatures.
 It was definitely one of the highlights of our trip.
 We set out with Carlos Tours on the Gypsea Queen catamaran for a day of snorkeling and taking in the views.

 Many snorkeling trips take you out on a small speed boat, so this was more relaxing and definitely worth it.
 The trip included endless rum punch, lunch, snorkeling gear, a few snorkeling stops, and the marine reserve entrance fee.